Javascript is not enabled.

-Roasted Chickpea & Cauliflower Pitas with Sun-Dried Tomato Sauce
+Roasted Chickpea & Cauliflower Pitas With Sun-Dried Tomato Sauce

 These pitas are piled high with roasted veggies for a satisfying vegetarian dinner.
 Be sure to dry the chickpeas well or they won’t crisp up in the oven.
 Wet chickpeas will also create steam that may prevent the cauliflower from getting nicely browned.
 Bibb lettuce works well with these pitas, but a handful of arugula leaves would be just as nice.
 If you have it, a garam masala or shawarma spice blend can be used in place of the spices.